Try Costimizer for free. Get enterprise-grade cloud savings upto 30% without the enterprise price tag.Book A Demo

 Step 1: Right-Size First

-Never buy a discount for an oversized server.
+If you want to understand how to reduce azure vm costs, never buy a discount for an oversized server..
 If your team is running a server with 16 cores, but the application only requires 4 cores, reduce the server size first.
 Buying a Reserved Instance for the 16-core machine locks in waste.
 You get a discount on resources you do not need.

 Step 2: Exchange Underutilized RIs